hazraChandrima/vimrc/README.md

 - Python script execution with the F5 key

-## What does it look like with these colorschemes??
+## What does it look like??

-You can use a different color theme from here : [list of vim colorschemes](https://github.com/rafi/awesome-vim-colorschemes)
+You can use a different colorscheme from here : [list of vim colorschemes](https://github.com/rafi/awesome-vim-colorschemes)

 ### 1. gruvbox